Mera Peak Climbing

 How much does Mera Peak Climb Package Cost?

-It is the standard climbing package price for 16 days.
-If you are 2 climbers Mera peak climbing cost US$ 1875 for 16 days of summit climbing according to the given trekking plus climbing plan.
-We can modify the climbing route and price according to your wish also.
+It’s a standard and cheapest climbing package price for 16 days.
+If you are 2 climbers Mera peak climbing cost US$ 1950 for 16 days of summit climbing according to the given trekking plus climbing plan.
+We can modify the Mera climbing route and price according to your wish also.
 Here is the price list for Mera Peak Lodge trek Plus climbing.

 Price Per Person for 16 days Mera peak climbing route.